bgoldman/todo-backend-restify/README.md

 Or at least it started out that way.

 Over time, I'm making this project more opinionated by adding different npm scripts, packages, build tools, deployment, and other functionality.
 These will serve as sensible defaults and save a tremendous amount of time.
-Using these defaults, a developer can build any kind of app, and start with a combination of some well-researched quality tools in one convneient place.
+Using these defaults, a developer can build any kind of app, and start with a combination of some well-researched quality tools in one convenient place.

 This will eventually evolve into a fantastic skeleton project for any new Javascript API project that agrees with the philisophy of this repo.